SupplyFrame/grunf/README.md

 ## TODO

-1. Write tutorial of using grunf with graphite

-2. Refactor to make it testable (and more funtional idomatic).
+1. Refactor to make it testable (and more funtional idiomatic).

-3. More options for global config
+1. Tutorial of writing verification in configuration file.

 ## License